TheNateDawg/cv/README.md

 # CV

-This is the second website I created--the files for my first website were replaced with this project's files, since the first website's files were basic HTML, with that website having a 1990s-style design that I didn't want to keep.
+This is the 2nd website I created--the files for my 1st website were replaced with this project's files, since the 1st website's files were basic HTML, with that website having a 1990s-style design that I didn't want to keep.

 ## Getting Started